 How much can I sue for in Alameda County Small Claims?

 This is also known as the "small claims court limits."
 In Alameda County Small Claims you can sue for the following maximum amounts:

-What are the Alameda Small Claims Court Filing Fees?
+What are the Alameda County Small Claims Court Filing Fees?

-The amount you will pay to file a small claims lawsuit in Alameda depends on how much you are suing for.
+The amount you will pay to file a small claims lawsuit in Alameda County depends on how much you are suing for.
 You will pay between $30 to $75 to file the lawsuit.
 If cannot afford to pay court fees, you can ask the court to waive the fees.

 What are other costs for Small Claims Court?